-IMRT lets PRO doctors deliver the optimal radiation dose with minimal side effects.
+IMRT lets Princeton Radiation Oncology doctors deliver the optimal radiation dose with minimal side effects.

 Intensity modulated radiation therapy (IMRT) is a non-invasive procedure used to treat patients with a number of different kinds of cancer.
 Using a high-precision radiation targeting system, IMRT enables Princeton Radiation Oncology specialists to maximize the radiation delivered to tumors while minimizing damage to healthy tissue.
 With years of specialized training and clinical success using this technology, our doctors are able to provide the best possible outcomes.